Wake word detection on the Raspberry Pi Zero

 Options for the Raspberry Pi Zero

 The Raspberry Pi Zero is a very low-cost device which makes it useful for so-called satellites.
 Small little physical voice interfaces which redirect complex tasks to a suitable back-end (this can be cloud-based or a home server).
 Currently, there are only three wake-word engines lightweight enough to work with the Pi Zeros constrained CPU.

 The well known Snowboy engine from Kitt.ai has been the first wake word engine to show up for the Raspberry Pi.
 It was often used in combination with Google’s AIY voice kit which couldn’t run its native hot-word activation for the Pi Zero.

 The newcomer Porcupine from Picovoice comes with a benchmark tool and shows some impressive results.

-In presence of noise, the performance of all engines degrades significantly.
+In the presence of noise, the performance of all engines degrades significantly.
 Don’t expect them to work reliably while playing loud music.
 One way to counter this would be acoustic echo cancellation, which in turn would only be possible if enough CPU power is available.